tomsWebConsulting/twcsl/v7.1/Text Block Text Class Add/README.md

 /* show the blocks */

-html:not( .squarespace-damask ) #page-section-628c141547351548fbd44951 .sqs-row > .sqs-col-12 > .sqs-row:first-child.twc-tbtca .sqs-block {
+html:not( .squarespace-damask ) #page-section-628d8e17fbb0f46fdf5d3c47 .sqs-row > .sqs-col-12 > .sqs-row:first-child.twc-tbtca .sqs-block {

   visibility : unset;

   }

-/* hide the line blocks and text blocks that are not tab labels */
+/* hide the line blocks and text blocks that are not labels */

 .twc-tbtca .sqs-block-horizontalrule,
-.twc-tbtca .sqs-block-html:not( .twc-tbtca-tab-label )
+.twc-tbtca .sqs-block-html:not( .twc-tbtca-label )

   {